CharlieInRain/docs-site/docs/smart-chain/guides/cross-chain.md

-# Cross-Chain Support for Binance Smart Chain
+# Cross-Chain Support for BNB Smart Chain

 The ability ot transfer tokens cross-chain is an essential need.
 This allows users to transfer their funds from one blockchain network to another.
 Keeping the importance of cross-chain support in mind, multiple networks now have their respective "bridges" to help in easy fund transfers.
 Following is a list of bridges and exchanges that support cross-chain transfer of BSC with other tokens.

-## List of Cross-chain Apps Supporting Binance Smart Chain
+## List of Cross-chain Apps Supporting BNB Smart Chain

 | Type |  Name                                            | Website                          | Tutorial|
 | ------ | ------------------------------------- | -------------------------------- |-------------------------------- |